Christ Crucified (Velázquez)

 Christ Crucified is a 1632 painting by Diego Velázquez depicting the Crucifixion of Jesus.
 The work, painted in oil on canvas, measures 249 × 170 cm and is owned by the Museo del Prado.

-During his stay in Rome, Velázquez made various nude studies he used in later paintings, such as Apollo at the Forge of Vulcan (1630) and Joseph's Tunic (1630).
-Art critics assert that the nude study for this painting is exceptional and masterly in its fusion of serenity, dignity and nobility.
-It is a life-size frontal nude, without the support of a narrative scene.

 Description

-Velázquez followed the accepted iconography in the 17th century.
-His master, Francisco Pacheco, a big supporter of classicist painting, painted the crucified Christ using the same iconography later adopted by Velázquez: four nails, feet together and supported against a little wooden brace, in a classic contrapposto posture.
-Both arms draw a subtle curve, instead of forming a triangle.
+Christ has both arms drawn a subtle curve instead of forming a triangle.
 The loincloth is painted rather small, thus showing the nude body as much as possible.
 The head shows a narrow halo, as if it came from the figure itself; the face is resting on the chest, showing just enough of his features.
 The long, straight hair covers a great part of the face, perhaps foreshadowing the death, already inflicted as shown by the wound on the right side.
 It lacks the characteristic dramatic qualities of Baroque painting.
+The influence of Classicist painting is shown by the calm posture of the body, the idealized face, and the leaning head.
+On the other hand, the influence of Caravaggism can be seen in the strong chiaroscuro between the background and the body, and in the strong, artificial lightning over the cross.
+Velazquez's use of light and shadow creates the idea that the subject is rising from the darkness, almost as if Christ's body is emanating light.
+The anatomically proportioned body, supported by two separated open feet, creates an impression of Christ more reposed than dead.

+Iconography

+Velázquez followed the accepted iconography in the 17th century.
+His master, Francisco Pacheco, a supporter of classicist painting, painted the crucified Christ using the same iconography later adopted by Velázquez: four nails, feet together and supported against a little wooden brace, in a classic contrapposto posture.
+This became a model and great influence for various artists: Velazquez, Zurbarán, and Alonso Cano.
+Unlike other traditional crucifixion interpretations outside of the Spanish tradition, Velazquez's work represents two parallel feet both punctured by nails.
+Jesus's feet are traditionally pierced with one nail with one foot over the other.